wouterpeere/GHEtool/docs/sources/gui/gui_icon.md

 pyside6-rcc ./GHEtool/gui/icons.qrc -o ./GHEtool/gui/icons_rc.py
 ```

-Know the icon can be used in the GUI.
+Now the icon can be used in the GUI.